santiago046/nv-wadtool/README.md

   SRC_DIR is the directory containing files to be packed.

 Options:
   -f, --force           Overwrite existing output files.
+  -s, --sector-offsets  Use sector-based offsets when writing header file.
   -o, --output PATH     Specify the output WAD file.
-If not provided, defaults to
+If not provided, defaults
-                     './' + SRC_DIR base name with '.wad' extension.
+                        to './' + SRC_DIR base name with '.wad' extension.
   -h, --help            Show this message and exit.
 ```

 ### Unpack Command